itm4n/itm4n.github.io/_posts/2018-06-06-bmc-patrol-mcmnm-privesc.md

 ---
 title: "CVE-2017-13130 - BMC Patrol 'mcmnm' - Privilege Escalation via a Vulnerable SUID Binary"
 layout: "post"
-categories: ["Privilege Escalation"]
-tags: ["Research","Vulnerability","Privilege Escalation","Exploit"]
-image: /assets/og/privilege_escalation.png
+categories: [ "Privilege Escalation" ]
+tags: [ "Research", "Vulnerability", "Privilege Escalation", "Exploit" ]
 ---

 A vulnerability was discovered in the `mcmnm` binary.
 It is compiled with a `RPATH` starting with `.:`.
 Therefore, any user can craft a malicious library (e.g.: `libmcmclnx.so`) and then run `mcmnm` from the same directory to execute code as _root_.